-My name is John L. Sanders, and my journey as mentor and outdoor science educator began while I was engaged in graduate research at UC Santa Cruz with a group of scientists studying the behavior and physiology of marine mammals.
-While employed as a Community Liaison for the UCSC Summer School Science Outreach Program, I designed and coordinated a month-long, live-in, summer science program for underrepresented middle school students from Monterey Peninsula Unified School District.
+Delphinus School of Natural History was founded in 2012, but my journey as mentor and outdoor science educator began while I was engaged in graduate research at UC Santa Cruz studying the behavior and physiology of marine mammals.
+As a Community Liaison for the UCSC Summer School Science Outreach Program, I collaborated in designed and coordination of a month-long, summer science program, for forty underrepresented middle school students from Monterey Peninsula Unified School District.

-One day, while out on a whale watching excursion, my students and I witnessed 16 Orcas (killer whales) attacking a grey whale and her calf.
-The impact of what these science students were witnessing fist hand, was far greater than anything I could have achieved in the classroom.
+While out on a whale watching excursion, in Monterey Bay, my students and I witnessed 16 Orcas (killer whales) attacking a Gray whale and her calf.
+The impact of what these students were witnessing fist hand, was far greater than anything I could have achieved in the classroom.
 I was literally bombarded with questions for days afterward, which gave me an opening to discuss animal behavior, ocean resource allocation, migration cycles, ocean topography, predator/prey relationships, and a host of other topics.